RajChowdhury240/Shell-Py/README.md

 # ShellPy

 ```
-A Tiny Python3 Based Tool for generating reverse shells easily without typing.
+A Tiny Python3 Based Tool for generating reverse shells very smoothly without major efforts.
-It automates the boring stuff like URL encoding the command and setting up a listener.
+It has other features like URL-Encoding & a Listener & TTY support too.
 ```

-### Installing Dependencies
+### Dependencies

-### The Tool has 4 dependencies:
+### 4 dependencies:
 ```
 *   Pyperclip
 *   Colorama